dlang/DIPs/DIPs/DIP1xxx-rval_to_ref.md

 D already states that arguments received by ref shall not escape, so passing temporaries is not dangerous from an escaping/dangling-reference point of view.

 The user is able to produce the implicit temporary described in this proposal manually, and pass it with identical semantics; any potential safety implications are already applicable to normal stack args.
 This proposal adds nothing new.

-## Why `const`?

-Due to the nature of D's restrictive `const`, this proposal has been criticised as being so restrictive to inhibit some potentially useful programs.

-I suggest this proposal only applies to `const ref` arguments, because it's a guarantee that the parameter is used strictly as an input argument, rather than some form of output.
-In the case where the parameter is used as an output argument, this proposal doesn't make sense because the output would be immediately discarded; such a function call given an rvalue as argument likely represents an accidental mistake on the users part, and we can catch that invalid code.

-That said, D has the `out` attribute, which is a semantic statement of this intent.
-It could be that this proposal is amended to include non-const ref arguments, expecting that `out` shall be used exclusively to mark this intent.
-If we assume that world, and `out` is deployed appropriately, there are 2 cases where mutable-ref may be used:
- 1. When the function *modifies* the input; not a strict output parameter, but still outputs new information
- 2. Still used as input, but a user is trying to subvert the restrictiveness of D's `const`

-The proposal could be amended to accept mutable ref's depending on the value-judgement balancing these 2 use cases.
-Sticking with `const` requires no such value judgement to be made at this time, and it's much easier to relax the spec in the future with emergence of evidence to do so.

 ## Why not `auto ref`?